Selective covering properties of product spaces, II: gamma spaces: Introduction

 \section{Introduction}

 For a Tychonoff space $X$, let $\Cp(X)$ be the space of continuous real-valued functions on $X$, endowed with the topology of pointwise convergence, that is, the topology inherited from the Tychonoff product $\R^X$.
-In their seminal paper \cite{GN}, Gerlits and Nagy characterized the property that the space $\Cp(X)$ is \emph{\FU{}}---that every point in the closure of a set is the limit of a sequence of elements from that set---in terms of a covering property of the domain space $X$.
+In their seminal paper~\cite{GN}, Gerlits and Nagy characterized the property that the space $\Cp(X)$ is \emph{\FU{}}---that every point in the closure of a set is the limit of a sequence of elements from that set---in terms of a covering property of the domain space $X$.
 We study the behavior of this covering property under taking products with spaces possessing related covering properties.

 By \emph{space} we mean an infinite topological space.
 Whenever the space $\Cp(X)$ is considered, we tacitly restrict our scope to Tychonoff spaces.
-None of the results presented here becomes easier when $X$ is assumed to be a subset of the real line $\R$, and the reader may wish to assume, for convenience, that this is the case throughout the paper.
+The concrete examples constructed in this paper are all subsets of the real line.

 The covering property introduced by Gerlits and Nagy is best viewed in terms of its relation to other, selective covering properties.
-The framework of \emph{selection principles} was introduced by Scheepers in \cite{coc1} to study, in a uniform manner, a variety of properties introduced in several mathematical contexts, since the early 1920's.
-Detailed introductions are available in \cite{KocSurv, LecceSurvey, ict, SaSchRP}.
-We provide here a brief one, adapted from \cite{LinSAdd}.
+The framework of \emph{selection principles} was introduced by Scheepers in~\cite{coc1} to study, in a uniform manner, a variety of properties introduced in several mathematical contexts, since the early 1920's.
+Detailed introductions are available in~\cite{KocSurv, LecceSurvey, ict, SaSchRP}.
+We provide here a brief one, adapted from~\cite{LinSAdd}.

 Let $X$ be a space.
 We say that $\cU$ is a \emph{cover} of $X$ if $X=\Un\cU$, but $X$ is not covered by any single member of $\cU$.
 Let $\Op(X)$ be the family of all open covers of $X$.
 When $X$ is considered as a subspace of a larger space $Y$, the family $\Op(X)$ consists of the covers of $X$ by open subsets of $Y$.
 Define the following subfamilies of $\Op(X)$: $\cU\in\Om(X)$ if each finite subset of $X$ is contained in some member of $\cU$. $\cU\in\Ga(X)$ if $\cU$ is infinite, and each element of $X$ is contained in all but finitely many members of $\cU$.